Albert80/rest-blog-api/README.md

 #### How to run it?

-Launch server with `node server.js` in Terminal/Command Prompt from the project root
+Launch server with `npm start` in Terminal/Command Prompt from the project root

 #### How to use it?